Twispay/osCommerce/README.md

 Install
 =======

-1. Download the Twispay payment module from osCommerce Marketplace, where you can find [The Official Twispay Payment Gateway Extension][marketplace]
+TODO 1.
+Download the Twispay payment module from OScommerce Marketplace, where you can find [The Official Twispay Payment Gateway Extension][marketplace]
 2. Unzip the archive files and upload the content of folder "uploads" in the corresponding files on the server.
-3. Sign in to your osCommerce admin.
+3. Sign in to your OScommerce admin.
 4. Click **Modules** tab and **Payment**.
 5. Click **Install Module**.
 6. Find **Credit card secure payment | Twispay** click on it and then click **Install Module**.